lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 As one might surmise from the list of frameworks above, one of the more compelling use cases for this type of a system is to build user interfaces (UIs).
 UIs are typically tree-like data structures that change over time.
 Moreover, UIs are becoming more and more dynamic and complicated, resulting in demand for a programming model to help tame that complexity.

-Compose's runtime does not target a specific tree node type, and is already being used to target several different tree types: Android Views, ComponentNodes, Vectors, TextSpan, and there will likely be more to come.
+Compose's runtime does not target a specific type of tree, and is already being used to target several different tree types: Android Views, ComponentNodes, Vectors, TextSpan, and there will likely be more to come.

-For this article, let’s define a basic tree-like data structure that we can use to make our examples simpler.
+Instead of focusing on any of these, let’s define a basic tree-like data structure that we can use to make our examples in this article simpler.

 We can imagine an extremely basic UI library that has the following types defined: